jmfriedt/sentinel1_level0/README.md

 Radars in SAR Images: Localizing Radio Frequency Interference Using Unsupervised Deep Learning</a> has used this software for their work (see their [37]).

-This software might possibly be used as a prequel to https://multiply-sar-pre-processing.readthedocs.io/en/master/
+This software might possibly be used as a prequel to https://multiply-sar-pre-processing.readthedocs.io/en/master/.
+This software might be superseded with https://github.com/avalentino/s1isp since this <a href="https://forum.step.esa.int/t/how-to-decode-sentinel-a-l0-raw-data-how-to-accomplish-range-compression-correctly/8117/37">STEP forum</a> post concludes with the removal of the reference dataset used to assess Level0 decoding.

-This C software inspired a Python version of the decoder found at https://github.com/Rich-Hall/sentinel1decoder with an amazing demonstration of full range-azimuth compression of the level-0 Sentinel1 data at https://nbviewer.org/github/Rich-Hall/sentinel1Level0DecodingDemo/blob/main/sentinel1Level0DecodingDemo.ipynb including the ability to decode ephemeris and metadata in the header which are not handled here, and the ability to select which packet is decoded.
+This C software inspired a Python version of the decoder found at https://github.com/Rich-Hall/sentinel1decoder with an <a href="https://nbviewer.org/github/Rich-Hall/sentinel1Level0DecodingDemo/blob/main/sentinel1Level0DecodingDemo.ipynb">amazing demonstration of full range-azimuth compression</a> of the level-0 Sentinel1 data, the ability to decode ephemeris and metadata in the header which are not handled here, and the ability to select which packet is decoded.

 See nevertheless <a href="position.md">position.md</a> for a description on how to analyze the console output to extract position and velocity of the satellite (the other parameters on the satellite attitude could be